 (D) Notice of meeting.
 Notice of meetings of the board shall be posted on the website of the board of trustees at least one week prior to each regular meeting and at least twenty-four hours prior to a special meeting, except in the event of an emergency for which immediate notice must be given.
 Each notice shall include the time and place of all regular meetings and the time, place and purpose of all special meetings.
 Members of the media and members of the general public who wish to be notified of board meetings may submit a request for such notice to the office of university marketing, including a valid email address.
 The office of university marketing will send out email notifications of board meetings at least three days prior to each regular meeting and a minimum of twenty-four hours before a special meeting, except in the event of an emergency for which immediate notice must be given.

 (E) Organization of meetings.
-At each meeting of the board, the chair, or in his/her absence, the vice chair, or in the absence of both of the foregoing, the treasurer shall preside.
-The secretary, or in his/her absence, the assistant board secretary, shall perform the duties of the secretary of the meeting and shall keep the minutes thereof.
+At each meeting of the board, the chair, or in their absence, the vice chair, or in the absence of both of the foregoing, the treasurer shall preside.
+The secretary, or in their absence, the assistant board secretary, shall perform the duties of the secretary of the meeting and shall keep the minutes thereof.

 (F) Order of business.
 Unless otherwise ordered by the board or the chair, the order of business at all meetings of the board shall be as follows: